A 26-Gram Tailless Butterfly-Inspired Flapping-Wing Robot with Onboard Attitude Control: Results

 \subsection{Biomimetic design of a 26-gram butterfly-inspired robot}

 To investigate how butterfly-like wing kinematics and flapping modulation enable controlled free flight, we developed \textit{AirPulse} (Fig.~\ref{fig:SciRob_Fig1_BiomimeticDesign}A), a small-scale flapping-wing robot inspired by the lime swallowtail (\textit{Papilio demoleus}), one of the most widely distributed butterfly species worldwide.
-To the best of our knowledge, AirPulse is the first and lightest butterfly-inspired flapping-wing platform reported to date with fully integrated onboard sensing and closed-loop control (flight-ready mass $\sim$26~g; dry mass $\sim$24~g; Fig.~\ref{fig:SciRob_Fig1_BiomimeticDesign}B and Table~\ref{tab:butterfly_comparison}).
-The robot was designed as a biological counterpart, being lightweight, morphologically plausible, and instrumented for quantitative studies of aeroelastic wing-air interactions, flapping modulation, and feedback control.
+To the best of our knowledge, the AirPulse robot is the first and lightest butterfly-inspired flapping-wing platform reported to date with fully integrated onboard sensing and closed-loop control (flight-ready mass $\sim$26~g; dry mass $\sim$24~g; Fig.~\ref{fig:SciRob_Fig1_BiomimeticDesign}B and Table~\ref{tab:butterfly_comparison}).
+It was designed as a biological counterpart, being lightweight, morphologically plausible, and instrumented for quantitative studies of aeroelastic wing-air interactions, flapping pattern generation, and feedback controller design.